 |Totaal Netto||Net salary after everything — what you receive in your bank account|

-Got any questions about Dutch wages?
-How have your experiences working in the Netherlands been?
-Let us know in the comments below!
+How have you experienced working in the Netherlands?
+Tell us your thoughts in the comments below!